yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_oauth/gw_oauth_client.md

 1. In the Policy Studio tree, click **External Connections > Client Credentials > OAuth2**.
 2. On the OAuth Credentials tab, double-click the credential profile you want to edit.
+3. If you haven't already got a token to access an API then you have to get one.
+To get the token you need to select the [**Get Oauth Token filter**](/docs/apim_policydev/apigw_oauth/oauth_client_filters/#getoauthtoken).
-3. Call the Resource server:
+4. Call the Resource server:

     * Select the filter **Connect to URL**.
     * Select the **Authentication** tab.
     * Select a Credential profile.

-4. Select the Client Credential.
+5. Select the Client Credential.
 This links back to the access token store which holds the Access token you received from the OAuth2 server.
-5. Invoke this filter to call the Resource Server.
+6. Invoke this filter to call the Resource Server.
 The Bearer token in the authorization header is set.